IseeJ/CosmosPersona/README.md

 Modification, redistribution of this code is not allowed.

 Copyright &copy; 2024-2025 I-see Warisa Jaidee
+All Rights Reserved.

+1. Modification, redistribution of this code is not allowed.
-1. Commercial use of this project is NOT allowed under any circumstances
+2. Commercial use of this project is not allowed under any circumstances.
-2. Do NOT use my designs, characters, artworks without my permission.
+3. Please do not use my code without my permission.
+4. All of my art is copyrighted, please do not use them without my permission.

 Thank you for your understanding!